peterp/Blackspace/README.md

 ### Blackspace

-Blackspace is a simple application that adds "blank" spaces to the OS X dock.
+Blackspace is an application that adds "blank" spaces to the OS X dock.

 ![](https://github.com/peterp/Blackspace/blob/master/dock_example.png)